ion-vortex/engine/docs/legal/README.md

 ## Frequently Asked Questions

-### Q: Can I use Oxide in my commercial game?
+### Q: Can I use Ion Vortex in my commercial game?
 A: This is legally complex.
-AGPL has no linking exception, so any software that links against Oxide libraries may be considered a derivative work that must also be AGPL.
-Consult legal counsel before using Oxide commercially.
+AGPL has no linking exception, so any software that links against Ion Vortex libraries may be considered a derivative work that must also be AGPL.
+Consult legal counsel before using Ion Vortex commercially.

-### Q: Do I need to open-source my entire game if I use Oxide?
+### Q: Do I need to open-source my entire game if I use Ion Vortex?
 A: **Probably yes.** AGPL is designed to prevent proprietary use.
 Unlike LGPL, it has no linking exception.
 Most legal interpretations suggest that linking against AGPL libraries makes your entire application subject to AGPL.
 This is why AGPL is rarely used for libraries intended for proprietary software.

 ### Q: Why use AGPL instead of LGPL or MIT?
 A: AGPL ensures that:
-- No one can create a closed-source fork of Oxide
+- No one can create a closed-source fork of Ion Vortex
 - Any improvements to the engine must be shared back
 - Commercial competitors cannot use our work without contributing back

-If you want to use Oxide in proprietary software, you'll need a commercial license.
+If you want to use Ion Vortex in proprietary software, you'll need a commercial license.

 ### Q: Can I use the public assets in my commercial project?
-A: Yes, public assets are CC0 (public domain) and free for any use, regardless of how you use Oxide itself.
+A: Yes, public assets are CC0 (public domain) and free for any use, regardless of how you use Ion Vortex itself.

 ### Q: What if I want to keep my modifications or game private?
 A: You have two options:
 1. **Commercial License**: Contact us at dev@oat.im for proprietary licensing
-2. **Don't use Oxide**: If you need a permissively licensed engine, Oxide isn't for you
+2. **Don't use Ion Vortex**: If you need a permissively licensed engine, Ion Vortex isn't for you

-### Q: Can I run a game server using Oxide without releasing my game's source?
+### Q: Can I run a game server using Ion Vortex without releasing my game's source?
 A: No. AGPL's "network use is distribution" clause means running a server counts as distribution.
 You must provide source code access to all users.

 ### Q: What about dynamic linking?